Faculty of Computing and Mathematical Sciences

 Originally from Maharashtra, India’s second most populous state, Harpreet Singh is used to big city life.
 The tranquillity of Hamilton might have been a big shock at first, but now he can’t imagine living anywhere else.

-Harpreet is currently finishing his Master of Information Technology through the University of Waikato Study Abroad Programme.
-He has embraced every aspect of studying in New Zealand and highlights the University’s cultural diversity as the most valuable part of his experience.
+Harpreet has just finished his Master of Information Technology through the University of Waikato Study Abroad Programme.
+He embraced every aspect of studying in New Zealand and highlights the University’s cultural diversity as the most valuable part of his experience.

 “When I decided to study in New Zealand, I didn’t know what to expect.
 But from the minute I arrived, everyone was so nice and I knew this was going to be one of the greatest experiences of my life.
 I’ve met people from all around the world and learnt how to communicate with people from different cultures.”